This post may contain affiliate links, please see my disclosure policy for details.

 Chickens Shouldn't Eat Raw Dried Beans.

-Dried beans, which contain phytohemagglutinin (PHA/hemaglutin), a natural insecticide that can be harmful to humans and animals, should never be eaten raw.
-Dried beans shouldn't be given to your chickens unless the beans are soaked and then properly cooked.
+Dried beans, such as kidney beans, contain phytohaemagglutinin (or lectin) which is a natural insecticide that can be harmful to humans and animals.
+As a result, dried beans should never be eaten raw.

-Chickens Shouldn't Eat Onions
+Chickens Shouldn't Eat Onions.

 No onions for my chickens.
 Onions, which contain a toxin called thiosulphate that destroys red blood cells, should be avoided.
 Excessive amounts can cause jaundice or anemia in your hens or even death.
 Some claim that onions will taint the taste of your eggs as well.